 - The course will start from the definition and characteristics of multiword expressions as agreed upon in PARSEME and UniDive, telling them apart from other phenomena involving word combinations.
 Results already obtained in PARSEME and beyond will also be presented, highlighting the importance of corpora annotation for tasks of automatic identification of the phenomenon in corpora and for lexicography. - The decision trees for establishing the status of multiword expressions of several types (verbal, nominal, modifier) will be presented, with examples from languages (preferably from different language families and types). - Having access to this knowledge, the trainees will then be involved in a practical session, in which they will annotate a corpus of their own language with the types of multiword expressions presented in the theoretical part of the course. - Insights from the annotation will be presented by the trainees and will be recorded so as to be further taken into account as feedback for the annotation guidelines.

 Pre-requisites

-- theoretical linguistics knowledge (parts of speech, inflection, syntactic structures) - o prepare a parallel corpus or a monolingual one see the instructions; it would preferably contain a new language, a new dialect, or a new genre; by "new" we mean "not already covered in the PARSEME 1.3 corpus"
+- theoretical linguistics knowledge (parts of speech, inflection, syntactic structures) - prepare a parallel corpus or a monolingual one see the instructions

 Recommended readings